 As shown in Figure 1, CacheFlow has a CacheMaster module that implements its control-plane logic.
-In this section, we describe how CacheMaster directs "cachemiss" packets from the TCAM to the software switches, using existing switch mechanisms.
-Then, we explain how CacheMaster preserves the semantics of the Open-Flow interface to the controller.
+In this section, we describe how CacheMaster directs "cachemiss" packets from the TCAM to the software switches, using existing switch mechanisms and preserves the semantics of OpenFlow.